Skip to main content

 Let’s start at the beginning.
 Online therapy can mean several things.
 There are companies out there advertising text and chat therapy, some companies offering video therapy and some offering a combination of both.
 It can be called e-therapy, online therapy, video therapy or telehealth.
 This new way of practicing therapy is growing at a fast pace.
 Let’s break it down to better understand what it all means and what might be the best fit for you.

-As a therapist, my journey into online therapy started a little over a year ago.
+As a therapist, my journey into online therapy started in 2017.
 Previously, I provided traditional, face to face therapy in an office.
 I was at a place in life where I was looking for more flexibility and I have always been someone who enjoys learning about new ways of doing things.
 When I heard about online therapy, I was curious, it piqued my interest.
 I decided to dig in, learn more about it and see what it was all about.
 From that day on, I was hooked.
 I loved it, and even more importantly, my clients loved it.
 What’s not to love about making therapy easier for people to access and something that fits into one's life.

 I wanted to learn as much as I could about providing safe and simple online therapy for my clients.
 I received a certificate in Telehealth at the Zur Institute, I took classes focused on online security, ethics and more.
 I learned and committed to learning everything under the sun about protecting client privacy when conducting video therapy.
 I gathered and implemented the technology, software and partners required to ensure privacy and meeting current required privacy standards in mental health.